David Mamet: Archives

 The papers of David Mamet were sold to the Harry Ransom Center at the University of Texas at Austin in 2007 and first opened for research in 2009.
 The growing collection consists mainly of manuscripts and related production materials for most of his plays, films, and other writings, but also includes his personal journals from 1966 to 2005.
 In 2015, the Ransom Center secured a second major addition to Mamet's papers, including more recent works.
 Additional materials relating to Mamet and his career can be found in the Ransom Center's collections of Robert De Niro, Mel Gussow, Tom Stoppard, Sam Shepard, Paul Schrader, Don DeLillo, and John Russell Brown.

 Personal life

 Mamet and actress Lindsay Crouse married in 1977 and divorced in 1990.
 The couple have two children.
 Mamet has been married to actress and singer-songwriter Rebecca Pidgeon since 1991, and they have two children.
 Mamet and Pidgeon live in Santa Monica, California.

-Mamet is a Reform Jew and strongly pro-Israel.
+Mamet is a Reform Jew and Zionist.